 Equities or bonds

-Lastly, small businesses are able to use business earnings to buy equities or bonds.
+Lastly, small businesses can use their earnings to buy equities or bonds.
 The method for doing so depends on how your business is structured.
-“An LLC's operating agreement can give just one of the owners/managers the authority to purchase stock on behalf of the company, or it may give this power to several or all of the parties involved,” explained The Motley Fool.
+“An LLC's operating agreement can give just one of the owners/managers the authority to purchase stock on behalf of the company, or it may give this power to several or all of the parties involved,” explained The Fool.

 S-corp and C-corp companies can also buy equities, but be aware that any capital gains will be taxed.
 Bonds are less risky, but they also typically have a lower return.
 Speak to a tax professional who can help you understand the financial obligations that you may face—both personally and as a business—by investing company earnings in equities or bonds.